Publishing to OCI Data Flow

 • An existing private endpoint in OCI Data Flow for the application to use.
 See Creating a Private Endpoint.

-For required policies to use OCI Data Flow with private endpoints, see Private Endpoint Policies.
+For the required policies to use OCI Data Flow with private endpoints, see Private Endpoints Policies.

 • The policy required to publish from OCI Data Integration to OCI Data Flow applications that are enabled by private endpoints: